 The building was completely redesigned and rebuilt to be an exact replica of the original and it opened its doors in 2014.

-No list of things to do in Sarajevo is complete without including a visit to the vibrant and cool Bascarsija area, one of the most historic and popular areas for tourists in Sarajevo.
+No Sarajevo itinerary is complete without including a visit to the vibrant and cool Bascarsija area, one of the most historic and popular areas for tourists in Sarajevo.

 This area was once an Ottoman-era market and historically hasn’t held any private residences.
 At one time, it was much bigger than it was today, however, due to the fact that so much of the area was made of wood, it has been razed numerous times throughout history by destructive fires.

 You can see many of these sites and get a great introduction to the city on the Neno & Friends Sarajevo Free Walking Tour.
-The tour meets daily at 10:45 AM from 15 March to 15 November in front of the National Theatre.
-The tour is completely free, however, keep in mind that the guides aren’t paid so it is good practice to tip generously after the tour is over.
-In the low season, they do offer the same tour, albeit at an affordable cost.
+The tour itself is free, however, keep in mind that the guides aren’t paid so it is good practice to tip generously after the tour is over.

 If you can’t make the free walking tour there is also the option to take a paid tour here.